 A parent or eligible student may file a written complaint with the Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Ave, SW Washington, DC 20202-5901 regarding an alleged violation under FERPA.
 Contact the Records Office for the proper procedure.

-Southern State is pleased to provide the following information regarding our institution’s graduation/completion and transfer-out rates.
+Southern State Community College is pleased to provide the following information regarding our institution's graduation/completion and transfer-out rates.
 The information is provided in compliance with the Higher Education Act of 1965, as amended.
-The rates reflect the graduation, completion and transfer-out status of students who enrolled during the 2008–2009 school year and for whom 150% of the normal time-to-completion has elapsed.
+The rates reflect the graduation, completion and transfer-out status of students who enrolled during the 2020-2021 school year and for whom 150% of the normal time-to-completion has elapsed.

-During the fall quarter of 2008, 385 full-time, first-time degree/certificate-seeking students entered Southern State Community College.
-After three years (as of August 31, 2011), 23% of these students had graduated from our institution or completed their programs and 28% had transferred to other higher education institutions.
+During the fall semester of 2020, 126 full-time, first-time degree/certificate-seeking students entered Southern State Community College.
+After three years (as of August 31, 2023), 26% of these students had graduated from our institution or completed their programs and 19% had transferred to other higher education institutions.

 While reviewing this information, please bear in mind:

 - Graduation and transfer-out rates are based on three years of attendance that equates to 150% of our longest program.

 - Graduation (and transfer-out) rates do not include students who left the school to serve in the armed forces, on official church missions, or in the foreign service of the federal government.
 Students who died or were totally and permanently disabled are also excluded.

 To issue an academic transcript, the Records Office requires a completed Transcript Request Form from you.

 (Click 'Course Information' > 'Student Forms')